Tribalforge/mcMMOpa/README.md

 mcMMO Party Admin is a plugin that snaps into mcMMO’s party system.
 Using this plugin, and thanks to mcMMO’s API, Admins can now spy on party chat, remove parties, and move players between different parties.
 Admins can also chat to parties they are not part of themselves.

+mcMMO has also been known to duplicate player entries in the party table.
+A ````/fixparties```` command has been added to alliviate this as of the v0.5 snapshots, which checks for and removes duplicate player entries from the party lists.

 ## Plugin Information

-This plugin is licensed under the MIT license.
-Basically, do as you will, just leave my copyright notices intact!
+This plugin is licensed under the GPLv3 license.
+Basically, you are free to use and modify it, but your source code must be published with any derivative works under the same license.

+This license is used as this plugin has used code from the base mcMMO plugin, which is GPLv3 in itself.

 #### To function, this plugin requires: